andyk/recursive_llm/README.md

 This is partly inspired by the historical AI system from CMU called General Problem Solver (GPS).
 The way GPS works at a high level is the user specifies a goal, and then GPS evaluates the difference between current state of the world and the goal state and then tries take steps to bridge the gap.
 In particular, I learned about GPS via Patrick H. Winston's MIT [description of the project](https://www.youtube.com/watch?v=PimSbFGrwXM&t=189s) in his OCW lecture on Cognitive Architectures as part of his AI course at MIT.

-The ability for LLMs to break down problem into sub-steps (a la "Let's think step by step" a.k.a.
+The ability for LLMs to break down problem into sub-steps (à la "Let's think step by step" a.k.a.
 Chain of thought (CoT) reasoning \[3\]) reminded me of this part of Winston's lecture.
 And so I wanted to try making a prompt that (1) contains state and (2) can be used to generate another prompt which has updated state.

 I also want to further explore how (and when) to best leverage what the LLM has memorized.
 The way humans do math in our heads is an interesting analog: our brain (mind?) uses two types of rules that we have memorized: